shehan96/currency-converter/README.md

 <!-- Future Improvements & Implementations-->

-## FUTURE IMPROVEMENTS & IMPLEMETATIONS
+## Future Improvements & Implementations

 Here I have mentioned some future improvements & implementations which I think makes this app a better one.